CovertLab/WholeCellEcoliRelease/docs/dev-tools.md

 This page explains how to install the needed development tools.
 You won't have to revisit this very often.

+### First requirement: A package manager

+**macOS:** You'll need the [Homebrew](https://brew.sh/) package manager to install software tools and libraries.
+See the [Homebrew website](https://brew.sh/) about supported releases of macOS and how to install Homebrew.
+There is a substitute for Homebrew on older releases of macOS but you might still run into SDK API incompatibilities.
+We can't help you there short of suggesting that you update to the current release of macOS.

+**Linux:** You'll need to use `apt` or another package manager.

+**Windows:** _We have not tested our software on Windows._ You could run our software within a Linux virtual machine or go it alone on Windows.
+We won't be able to help you there.

 ## Required tools: gcc, make, git

+### For macOS

-For macOS, you need Xcode's command line tools including the C compiler, make, and git.
-Run:
+You'll need Xcode's command line tools including the C compiler, make, and git.

+Run this shell command to install _or update_ the command line tools:

 ```bash
 xcode-select --install
 ```

-For Ubuntu:
+### For Ubuntu

 ```bash
 sudo apt install -y gcc make build-essential wget curl llvm